samblenny/ocfpga/experiments/11_try_picorv32/README.md

    [PicoRV32](https://github.com/YosysHQ/picorv32) CPU from Verilog into an ECP5 bitstream with YosysHQ tools.

-2. **Verilog and pcf for a pullup**: Write Verilog and .pcf files for a bitstream to produce observable output on an IO pin.
+2. **Verilog and lpf for a pullup**: Write Verilog and .lpf files for a bitstream to produce observable output on an IO pin.
 Putting a pullup on the SDA pin would be great as I already have it wired to my logic analyzer.

-3. **Verilog and pcf for low power**: Write Verilog and .pcf files for for a bitstream that gives a baseline low current configuration (DRAM in reset or room temperature refresh, no floating IO pins, low ECP5 clock speed).
+3. **Verilog and lpf for low power**: Write Verilog and .lpf files for for a bitstream that gives a baseline low current configuration (DRAM in reset or room temperature refresh, no floating IO pins, low ECP5 clock speed).
 Try to measure difference against factory firmware with a thermal camera (temp